 There was a Red Admiral there too, a few Meadow Browns and a single Dark Green Fritillary that was repeatedly chased away by Graylings.

 Another first sighting for this year was a Cinnabar Moth.
 I was musing just the other day about why I rarely see the adult moths when the distinctive yellow and black caterpillars are so numerous at this time of year; perhaps they don’t over-winter well?
-It was tricky to get even this less-than-brilliant image as the poor thing was fighting against the wind trying to stay on the cliff edge.
+It was tricky to get even this less-than-brilliant image as it was fighting against the wind trying to stay on the cliff edge.

 Wildflowers of the day: